blamster19/klocker/README.md

 supervisor: Piotr Kaźmierczak

 # Construction
 The robot's chassis was 3D printed.
 Initially, the robot was supposed to have the plow positioned horizontally, but it was more difficult to scoop the blocks.
+Here is the prototype:
 ![prototype](https://github.com/user-attachments/assets/b9332739-77bd-427c-a4f6-dce590f1ee0e)

 The first iteration was meant to utilize all parts in file `hardware/części\ v2.xlsx`.
+Final version is on the picture at the end.
 The final version consisted of
 * 1 Seeed Xiao board
 * 1 Adafruit servo shield